Asylumrunner/Asylumrunner.github.io/docs/_pages/resume.md

 Supported initiatives to migrate and prepare Azure services for deployment in new Qatar region in anticipation of FIFA World Cup, including developing a web application to assist with rollout of Availability Zone functionality to Azure Storage in the region.

+Worked on componentization of the Capacity Infrastructure Service which over 100 Azure services use to bootstrap their deployments to the cloud

 **Capital One - Plano, TX**

 *Associate Software Engineer*